FREQUENTLY ASKED QUESTIONS

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Never take REVATIO with any nitrate or guanylate cyclase stimulator medicines.
-Your blood pressure could drop quickly to an unsafe level.
-Nitrate medicines include:

 • Medicines that treat chest pain (angina)